How does a flash glucose monitor and CGM work?

 Learning to use your CGM or Freestyle Libre

-Your diabetes healthcare team will set you up with your CGM or Freestyle Libre if it’s free on the NHS and show you how to use it.
+Your diabetes healthcare team will set you up with your CGM or Freestyle Libre and show you how to use it if you’re getting it for free on the NHS.
 Sometimes manufacturers will help you set up the technology – this is fine and can help your healthcare team get more people on to the technology more quickly.

 You may also benefit from going on a diabetes education course if you use Flash (Freestyle Libre) or CGM.
 Ask your GP or other diabetes healthcare professional to refer you.